 Charles Gesner van der Voort had started his career in Rotterdam, at Holland-China Trading Company (HCHC).
 In 1938, he went to Shanghai for the firm.
 The Japanese interned him, and most other Dutch nationals, from 1943-45.
 In camp, he met his wife Nancy and they married after the war.
 After a leave in The Netherlands, they returned to the Orient, where Charles continued to work for HCHC in Hong Kong.

 Twenty years before Charles started, in 1918, a photo album was made of the Hong Kong office and office staff.
-The Guangzhou office was also photographed.
+This photo shows the Guangzhou office, Canton at the time. <Read more ...>

 Date picture taken (to nearest decade for older photos):